openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 });
 ```

-and here is an non-normative example of how a response is received:
+and this is a non-normative example of how the corresponding response:

 ```JavaScipt
 const { data } = response;